 If you are just getting started with Kombucha, please visit my post on “How to Brew Kombucha“.
 This post also lists some of the health benefits of kombucha.
 If you would like a more detailed explanation of the microflora and microfauna found in kombucha, along with a comparison of kombucha and water kefir, check out this post.

 On to the questions and answers…

-You can purchase a kombucha starter from Cultures for Health or other online retailers.
+I recommend Kombucha Kamp for kombucha scobys and brewing equipment.
 You may also be able to find someone near you who is willing to give you one.
-Heal Thyself is hosting a cultures exchange.

 You can store a scoby indefinitely in a glass container at room temperature.
 Keep the scoby covered in kombucha liquid.
 Keep the container covered to keep bugs out.
 Originally I kept my scoby in the fridge, but this is not necessary.
 The natural acidity of the liquid helps to preserve the beasties in the scoby.